dminor/plover/readme.md

-Sora
+Schönfinkel
 ====

-Sora is a little language written as a exercise to learn more about type checking and type inference.
+Schönfinkel is a little language written as a exercise to learn more about type checking and type inference.
 It is third in a series of interpreters I've been working on.
 The first, [Scoundrel](https://github.com/dminor/scoundrel) was a purely functional